Kanban Board

 TUI Kanban board for visualizing and managing tasks

-The aitasks framework includes several terminal-based user interfaces (TUIs) built with Textual.
+The aitasks framework includes several terminal-based user interfaces (TUIs) built with Textual, all with full mouse support (click, drag, scroll).
 Together they form the core of the ait tmux-based development environment: you launch them inside a single tmux session (typically via ait ide) and hop between them with a single keystroke.

-ait monitor) — Dashboard of every pane across every aitasks tmux session on the current tmux server by default, categorized into code agents, TUIs, and other panes, with a live preview of the focused pane and keystroke forwarding.
-This is the home screen of the ait IDE.ait minimonitor) — Narrow sidebar variant of monitor, designed to sit next to a code agent pane so you can watch every running agent (across every aitasks session) and launch follow-up work without giving up screen real estate.ait board) — Kanban-style task board used at the beginning of the workflow: triage tasks, set priorities, organize work into columns, and decide what to implement next.ait codebrowser) — Code navigation and diff review with task-aware annotations that show which aitasks contributed to each section, plus a completed tasks history screen (press h) for browsing archived work.
-Used at the end of the workflow or when onboarding to unfamiliar code.ait settings) — Configuration editor for code agent defaults, board settings, available models, and execution profiles.
+ait applink) — Pairs the mobile companion app (separate aitasks_mobile repo) to your local workspace over LAN, bootstrapped by a QR code rendered in the terminal.
+Experimental — the pairing-bootstrap skeleton ships first; full WebSocket transport is a follow-up.ait monitor) — Dashboard of every pane across every aitasks tmux session on the current tmux server by default, categorized into code agents, TUIs, and other panes, with a live preview of the focused pane and keystroke forwarding.
+This is the home screen of the ait IDE.ait minimonitor) — Narrow sidebar variant of monitor, designed to sit next to a code agent pane so you can watch every running agent (across every aitasks session) and launch follow-up work without giving up screen real estate.ait board) — Kanban-style task board for triaging tasks, setting priorities, organizing work into columns, and deciding what to implement next.ait codebrowser) — Code navigation and diff review with task-aware annotations that show which aitasks contributed to each section, plus a completed tasks history screen (press h) for browsing archived work.
+Useful when onboarding to unfamiliar code.
+Also lets you create new tasks that reference specific line ranges in specific files (press n on a selected range), with optional automatic merge of existing tasks referencing the same file — see Creating Tasks from Code.ait settings) — Configuration editor for code agent defaults, board settings, available models, and execution profiles.
 Also hosts the Tmux tab for editing integration settings.ait stats-tui) — Pane-based viewer for archived task completion statistics: summary, daily/weekly trends, label and issue-type breakdowns, code agent / LLM model histograms, and verified model score rankings.
-Swappable built-in layouts plus user-defined custom layouts.ait brainstorm) — Interactive planning/brainstorming TUI for drafting new tasks.
+Swappable built-in layouts plus user-defined custom layouts.ait syncer) — Tracks remote desync state for main and aitask-data with one-keystroke pull, push, and sync actions plus an agent-based escape hatch when an action fails.
+Optionally auto-launched by ait ide.ait brainstorm) — Interactive planning/brainstorming TUI for drafting new tasks.
 Dedicated documentation is pending.All TUIs require the shared Python virtual environment installed by ait setup.

 The switcher only works inside tmux.
 If you are not running inside tmux yet, see Terminal Setup for how to set it up and launch the session via ait ide.